Does my plan have coverage for Out-of-Network (OON) services?

 What is the “claims pending” policy during this grace period?

-This refers to a claim that is pending because required additional information needed to review the claim was not submitted.
-Solstice will pay all appropriate claims for services rendered during the first month of the grace period.
-We may pend claims for services rendered in the second and third months of the grace period.
+This typically refers to a claim that is pending because required additional information needed to review the claim was not submitted.
+Solstice will pay all claims for services rendered during the first month of the grace period if we are in receipt of all required claim information and at minimum the first premium payment.
+We may pend claims for services rendered in the second and third months of the grace period until additional payment is received, even if a clean claim is submitted.

 Back to Top